brianglass/anastasis/files/sun8m.md

 Theotokion.

-Having obtained a motherÂ’s freedom of speech before your Son, O All-pure, do not neglect your natural providence for us we beg, for you alone we Christians present to the Master as a kindly means of atonement.
+Having obtained a mother’s freedom of speech before your Son, O All-pure, do not neglect your natural providence for us we beg, for you alone we Christians present to the Master as a kindly means of atonement.

 ****